fabiomux/kde-servicemenus/download_with_youtube-dl_here/README.md

 # Download with youtube-dl here service menu

 The service menu allows downloading media files from within one of the supported websites, or from a direct URL, in the current folder using the *youtube-dl* command line tool.
-Having this application no more updates, probably want to try the successor, *yt-dlp* and the related service menu in my collection.
+Being no longer updated, probably want to try the successor *yt-dlp* and the related service menu in my collection.

 ## Features

 These are the *Download with youtube-dl here* service menu features:

 - Fully translated into 5 languages besides English (French, German, Italian, Portuguese, Spanish);
 - Works from within the Dolphin, Konqueror, Krusader, and KFind results context menu;